 I generally use the Gottman Method Couples Therapy, which is based on 35 years of research on couples by psychologist John Gottman and others.
 This method of couples therapy helps partners:

-If you or your spouse are considering divorce or separation but are not completely sure that’s the best path, you are in a tough spot.
-Discernment Counseling is designed for you.
+If you or your spouse are considering divorce or separation but are not completely sure that’s the best path, discernment Counseling is designed for you.
 It’s a chance to slow down, take a breath, and look at your options for your marriage or long-term relationship.

 Discernment Counseling is a way of helping couples where one person is “leaning out” of the relationship—and not sure that regular couples therapy would help--and the other is “leaning in”—that is, interested in rebuilding the marriage.
 Discernment Counseling will help you decide whether to try to restore your marriage to health, move toward divorce, or take a time out and decide later.